 Kelly helps readers to understand what modern scholars, especially Catholic biblical exegetes, say about the individual books because we cannot understand what role Jesus can play in modern life if we don't understand what he meant to the earliest Christians.

 The New Testament tells the story of Jesus, the most remarkable person who ever lived, and of his disciples.
 It includes some of the most famous narratives in the world and the most memorable words ever spoken.
 It introduces us to great people who moved history and of those who took the difficult step of leaving the religions of their ancestors and families to become Christians.
 Kelly shows that in looking at the New Testament we see real people communicating with us-sharing their beliefs, their fears, and their hopes.
 Distant yet familiar, challenging yet comprehensible, the New Testament is a precious heritage, and one that Kelly recommends we must make our own.

-Joseph F. Kelly, PhD, is professor of religious studies at John Carroll University in Cleveland, Ohio.
-He is the author of The World of the Early Christians, The Problem of Evil in the Western Tradition, Responding to Evil, The Origins of Christmas and The Collegeville Church History Time-Line published by Liturgical Press.
+Joseph F. Kelly, PhD, (1945-2023), was a professor of religious studies at John Carroll University in Cleveland, Ohio.
+He was the author of The Origins of Christmas, An Introduction to the New Testament for Catholics, The Collegeville Church History Timeline, and The Ecumenical Councils (forthcoming), all published by Liturgical Press.